alebianco/ANE-Google-Analytics/readme.md

 # Binary files

-The _bin_ folder contains the compiled extension and the default swc, which can be used for local testing if required by your development environment (Flash Builder shouldn’t need it, but other IDEs may).
+The _bin_ folder contains the compiled extension and the default swc, which can be used for local testing if required by your development environment (Flash Builder shouldn't need it, but other IDEs may).

 # Changelog

+**v0.1.2**

+* updated ant build file
+* upgraded to AIR 3.3
+* added target to run demo on iOS simulator to the ant build file
+* fixed issues with the iOS version of the extension

 **v0.1.1**